Your lifestyle influences your baby and future generations!

 Exposure to Environmental Toxins

 Many potential threats to reproductive health are encountered in everyday life through exposure to various chemicals and radiation in the home and work environment.
 People who are planning to become pregnant should increase awareness and attempt to reduce exposure to chemicals and radiation.
 Chemicals you are exposed to include cleaning products, cosmetics and hair dyes, not just industrial pollutants.
+The exposure of environmental contaminants, particularly during critical periods of development (such as before conception and during pregnancy), have potential effects on all aspects of future reproductive health throughout the life course, including fertility, conception, pregnancy, child and adolescent development, and adult health.

 Free radicals are toxic metabolites that can impair the ability of sperm to fertilise and can damage the DNA contained in the head of the sperm.
 These toxic substances are found in a number of environmental chemicals that we are exposed to.
 Blocking the free radical damage by the use of anti-oxidant preparations can be a useful management option if increased DNA damage is thought to be a contributing factor.